tesla3/sata_attention/README.md

     y = attn(q, k, v)                                           # attn over trailing toks
 ```

-Important: This implementation is an initial proof of concept lacking many optimizations, not meant for use in production.
-Please read on for details.
+Important: This implementation is an initial proof of concept lacking many optimizations.
+Its main purpose is to validate the correctness of our mathematical derivations.
+Please read on before using it.

 ## Key Insight